Checkout Our Schedule

 Join us for a thought-provoking discussion on energy security, sustainable development, and the role of innovative technologies in shaping Asia’s energy future.

-Job Creation through Healthcare: Addressing Demand and Availability in an Aging and Wealthier Asia
+Job Creation: Addressing Demand and Availability in an Aging and Wealthier Asia

-As Asia and South Asia experience rapid economic growth and demographic shifts, the healthcare sector faces both challenges and unique job creation opportunities.
-The increasing demand for healthcare services, driven by ageing populations, rising chronic diseases, and growing wealth, presents a pivotal moment for economic growth.
-This panel will explore how the region can meet the rising healthcare demand while leveraging job creation as a solution to balance accessibility and availability of care.
+As Asia and South Asia experience rapid economic growth and demographic shifts, we face both challenges and unique job creation opportunities.
+The increasing demand for services—driven by aging populations, rising chronic diseases, and growing wealth—presents a pivotal moment for economic growth.
+This panel will explore how the region can meet the rising demand while leveraging job creation as a solution to balance accessibility.

-Experts will discuss the economic potential of healthcare innovations, such as telemedicine, personalized medicine, and elderly care services, in creating millions of jobs across the region.
-The panel will also explore the booming medical tourism sector in countries like India, Thailand, and Singapore, which is rapidly becoming a global hub for affordable, high-quality care.
-As medical tourism grows, it offers significant opportunities for local economies, particularly in creating jobs in healthcare, hospitality, and service sectors.
+Experts will discuss the economic potential of innovation, in creating millions of jobs across the region.
+The panel will also explore the booming sectors in countries like India, Thailand, and Singapore, which is rapidly becoming a global hub.
+As tourism grows, it offers significant opportunities for local economies, particularly in creating jobs in healthcare, hospitality, and service sectors.

-Join us as we examine how South Asia’s healthcare sector can turn demographic shifts into significant job creation opportunities while positioning the region as a leader in medical tourism and healthcare innovation.
+Join us as we examine how we can turn demographic shifts into significant job creation opportunities while positioning the region as a leader in innovation.

 LUNCH with Round Table Discussions